 There are three main providers for Community Connections, each covering different areas of Surrey.
 Please read below for more information.

-We work closely partners such as Oakleaf, Guildford Action, Voluntary Action South West Surrey, Woking Mind, Mary Frances Trust and Voluntary Support North Surrey to deliver and develop a range of activities to promote wellbeing.
+We work closely with partners such as Oakleaf, Guildford Action, Voluntary Action South West Surrey, Woking Mind, Mary Frances Trust and Voluntary Support North Surrey to help us deliver some of our services.

 Richmond Fellowship is a specialist provider of mental health services.
 We’re here to help improve the mental wellbeing of people.